 I have read almost every personal story written since last night and many of them made me cry.

-My cousin Sandra shared this story on her Facebook Wall and this is the
+My cousin Sandra shared this story on her Facebook Wall and this is the one that really touched my heart.

 Why?
 Read and find out.